About NorthLink WA

 What improvements will I see on the Southern Section?

-Traffic will become free flowing with no traffic signals.
-Collier Road will be realigned and raised over Tonkin Highway with connections via on and off ramps (similar to Tonkin Highway and Horrie Miller Drive).
+Traffic is now free flowing with no traffic signals.
+Collier Road has been realigned and raised over Tonkin Highway with connections via on and off ramps (similar to Tonkin Highway and Horrie Miller Drive).

 Traffic is moving across the bridge over Morley Drive.
-A roundabout-style interchange is being constructed at ground level on Morley Drive to link with the bridge.
+A roundabout-style interchange operates at ground level on Morley Drive to link with the bridge.
 This is the first interchange of this type to be built in WA.

-A top down method is being used to construct the bridge at Collier Road.
-Collier Road will be realigned to the south and raised to go over Tonkin Highway with on and off ramps connecting the two roads.
-Collier Road will have two lanes in both directions between Beechboro Road South and Grey Street / Jackson Street.
+A top down method was used to construct the bridge at Collier Road.
+Collier Road has been realigned to the south and raised to go over Tonkin Highway with on and off ramps connecting the two roads.
+Collier Road has two lanes in both directions between Beechboro Road South and Grey Street / Jackson Street.

-The flyover at Benara Road is expected to be open to traffic in November 2017.
+The flyover at Benara Road is open to traffic and will be complete in April 2018.

 Find out more information on our dedicated Southern Section page.